 In 1938 Armistice Day became a national holiday in the United States.

 Years later congress wanted to change Armistice Day.
 They wanted to honor all veterans that served in all wars including World War 1, World War 2, and the Korean War.
-IN 1954 President Dwight D. Eisenhower signed legislation and Armistice Day was officially changed to Veteran’s Day to honor all veterans who served in all U.S wars.
+IN 1954 President Dwight D. Eisenhower signed legislation changing Armistice Day to Veteran’s Day.
+Now we honor veterans who served in all U.S wars.

-Veteran’s Day is an American holiday.
-It is celebrated in all 49 out of 50 states.
+Veteran’s Day is an American holiday, celebrated in 49 out of 50 states.
 Wisconsin is the only state that doesn’t recognize Veteran’s Day as a holiday.

 On March 4th, 1921 the body of an unidentified American soldier from World War 1 was approved by congress to be buried at Arlington National Cemetery in Washington D.C.
 The soldier was buried on November 11th, 1921.
 On the back of the tomb it reads: